amychurchwell/React-Tap-Room/README.md

 A recreation of an [earlier Angular project](https://github.com/amychurchwell/taproom) using React.
 An app for a taproom used to track their kegs.

+### Development in Angular vs. React

-In your description of the project include your thoughts on the differences in development process in Angular versus React.
+Some thoughts on the differences in development.

 ## App Objectives